-The Top Management will be the group of individuals who set the strategic direction and approve resource allocation for the organization or business area with your ISMS scope.
-Depending on how your organization is structured, these individuals may or not be the day-to-day management team.
-An auditor will typically test leadership by interviewing one or more members of your Top Management and assessing their level of involvement and participation in the:
+The Top Management will be the individual or group of individuals who set the strategic direction and approve resource allocation for the organisation or business area with your ISMS scope.
+Depending on how your organisation is structured, these individuals may be the day-to-day management team.
+An auditor will typically test leadership by interview, and assess their level of involvement in the:

-- · evaluation of risks and opportunities; - establishment and communication of policies; - · setting and communication of objectives; - · review and communication of system performance; and - allocation of appropriate resources, accountabilities and responsibilities.
+- Evaluation of risks and opportunities. - · Establishment and communication of policies. - · Setting and communication of objectives. - Review and communication of system performance. - Allocation of appropriate resources, accountabilities and responsibilities.

-TIP - Before your external audit, identify who from your Top Management will meet with the external auditor and prepare them for the interview with a dry run-through of the likely questions they will be asked.
+TIP: Before your external audit, identify who from Top Management will meet the external auditor.
+Prepare them with a mock interview that includes questions you expect them to be asked.

-CLAUSE 6: PLANNING
+SECTION 6: PLANNING

-ISO 27001 is at heart a risk management tool that steers an organization to identify the drivers of its information security risks from the full range of sources.
-As such, the underlying purpose of an ISMS is to:
+ISO 27001 is fundamentally a risk management tool that steers an organisation to identify the drivers of its information security risks.
+As such, the purpose of an ISMS is to:

-- identify the strategically important, blatantly obvious, and hidden but dangerous risks; - ensure that an organization's day-to-day activities and operating processes are designed, directed and resourced to inherently manage those risks; and - automatically respond and adapt to changes to cope with new risks and continually reduce the organization's risk exposure.
+- Identify the strategically important, blatantly obvious, and hidden but dangerous risks. - Ensure that an organisation's day-to-day activities and operating processes are designed, directed and resourced to inherently manage those risks. - Automatically respond and adapt to changes to cope with new risks and continually reduce the organisation's risk exposure.

-Having a detailed action plan that is aligned, updated and supported by regular reviews and monitoring is crucial, and provides the best evidence to the auditor of clearly defined system planning.
+Having a detailed action plan that is aligned monitored and supported by regular reviews is crucial, and provides the best evidence to the auditor of clearly defined system planning.